okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/allcontent.md

 </div>

 This API is secure, doesn't expose information an end user shouldn't have access to, and can be safely used in browser-based SPA applications.
-In this guide, you learn how to integrate this change email functionality in your app using the Embedded SDK and this API.
+In this guide, you learn how to integrate this change email functionality in your app using the Embedded SDK.

 ## Update configurations